DevMountain/react-axios/README.md

 * Create an `updateCustomer` action creator that has an `id` and `obj` parameter:
   * This function should create a variable called `promise` that creates a promise using `axios.patch`.
     * The promise URL should equal the `apiURL` + the `id`.
+    * The promise should use `obj` as the request body.
     * The promise should capture the response and return the data of the response.
   * This function return a new object.
   * The object should have a `type` property that equals `UPDATE_CUSTOMER`.